 — Joseph Hill, PhD. (@jaceyhill) July 25, 2020

-As children, deaf and hard of hearing people usually grit their teeth, then wolf down a meal and ask to be excused early.
+As children, the teeth of deaf and hard-of-hearing people are usually grit by them, meals wolfed down, and they ask to excuse themselves early.
 Some cope by reading books at the table; others sketch pictures of silverware.
 Almost all zone out.
-As we grow into adults with disposable income and freedom to choose, we then become selective about restaurants: Everything from good lighting to patient servers is as important as the food.
+As we grow into adults with disposable income and the freedom to choose.
+We then become selective about restaurants.
+Everything is as important as the food, from good lighting to patient servers.

 Some tools, like speech-to-text apps and online ordering platforms, make dining out and home deliveries a little easier.
 But technology is only part of the solution.
-Deaf and hard of hearing customers wish for a human connection – small talk with their servers, baristas, bartenders, and yes, the ability to pass their compliments to the chef.
+Deaf and hard-of-hearing customers wish for a human connection.
+Small talk with their servers, baristas, bartenders, and the ability to pass their compliments to the chef.

 To bring the deaf-friendly and social element back into dining, deaffriendly Consulting recently launched a course to help dining businesses serve Deaf and hard of hearing customers better: Deaf Friendly Dining.
 In under 60 minutes, the course spans five modules taught by deaffriendly Trainer Vicki Moseley.
 Moseley is Deaf and ASL-fluent, with deep food-oriented roots: her family owned multiple BBQ and catering businesses.
 Building that empire alongside her family, she became an expert at self-advocacy and communication through countless deaf/hearing restaurant interactions.

-On deaffriendly, the U.S.’s foremost consumer review platform with reviews by deaf and hard of hearing Americans in all 50 states, our most popular review categories are restaurants/dining.
-It’s a matter of volume: while our annual doctor visits are critical, the reality is that we go to restaurants far more often.
+On deaffriendly, the U.S.’s central consumer review platform with reviews by deaf and hard of hearing Americans in all 50 states.
+Our most popular review categories are restaurants/dining.
+It’s a matter of volume.
+At the same time, our annual doctor visits are critical.
+The reality is that we go to restaurants far more often.

 The restaurant/dining industry is undergoing a massive shift during the pandemic: masked servers, the surge in takeout versus in-person dining, always-shifting COVID protocols, streateries, and relentless staffing shortage.
 But for 48 million hungry deaf and hard of hearing patrons, dining out (or via takeout) is still an experience and not merely a convenience.
 We’re in it for friendly service as much as for food itself.